-“Button, you silly cat, get off of that window ledge!”
+“Mischief, you silly cat, get off of that window ledge!”

-I remember being awakened by my father’s persistent yelling at our mischievous cat one Saturday morning.
+I remember being awakened by my father’s persistent yelling at our appropriately-named mischievous cat one Saturday morning.
 Then again, when you are 14 years old and jaded everything your parents say is somewhat annoying.
 I’m not sure whether it was what he said or how he said it.
 Regardless, it made me roll my eyes as only a teenager can.

 I was just a typical Canadian kid.
 I liked hockey – it was as cemented in my DNA as my eye colour or the fact that I write with my right hand.
 I had played and watched the game as far back as I could remember.
 In fact, one of my earliest memories is of my father allowing me to sneak out of my room and join him to watch “Hockey Night in Canada” (Canada’s version of Monday Night Football) while my mother lay in bed pretending not to notice.
 It was this ritual that I remember, not the game itself.
 I couldn’t tell you anything about a single game I ever watched as a young kid because that wasn’t what drew me to the television.
 Rather, it was the flicking on and off of the lights by my father to signal that “it was time” that made the game special.

 I will always be thankful for my mother.
-“What about your father?” you might ask.
+“What about your father,” you might ask.
 That seems so obvious, but I argue that he got to have the fun.
 It was my mother who sacrificed sharing in this ritual so that we, my father and I, could have that bond, which we have to this day.
 I have never told her that.

 My brother, Jeff, played hockey too, but he gave it up after only a few seasons.
 I guess it just didn’t go well for him and he didn’t have the interest.
 He didn’t really watch it on television either, even though we asked him countless times to share in our ritual.
 For the record, this wouldn’t be the first time that Jeff was left out despite our pleading.
 I wonder if this bothered him.

 Most evenings of my childhood were spent playing road hockey until the streetlights came on.
 Winters were always a struggle, but not because of the five or more inches of snow that slowed the frozen tennis ball down considerably; that was just one more element to add to the fun.
 Instead, we dreaded winter because it meant that the streetlights would come on by 6:00pm.
 A dozen or so familiar faces from around my neighbourhood would join in the game each night, including my father.
-He was the only dad that played.
+He was the only dad who played.
 It was all perfect.
 Hockey was more than just a game; it was a culture, even for a young boy.

-As I got a bit older, into my teens, my relationship changed drastically with my father, and the horrible part is that I know the exact minute when that happened.
+As I got a bit older, into my adolescence, my relationship changed drastically with my father, and the horrible part is that I know the exact minute when that happened.
 We were going to the park with our hockey nets and my father was putting on his shoes, getting ready to come and play.
 Carelessly I said to him, “Dad, I think I’m just gonna play with my friends today.”

 “Okay”, he said, as he took off his shoes and placed them by the front door.
 I didn’t try to hurt him, but I knew I had.

 The next morning, as my tabby-coloured cat was perched in the morning sun on our window ledge, I had the nerve to be annoyed at my father.
 That was the exact moment when our relationship changed once more.
-I was wrong, completely wrong.
+I was wrong… completely wrong.
 This is when I learned what it meant to take something, or someone, for granted.
 As I lay in my bed, memories raced through my mind.
-I remembered the “ritual” and what it really stood for – the uncompromising bond between father and son.
+I remembered the “ritual” and what it really stood for — the uncompromising bond between father and son.

 Now, as I play with Nicholas and Thomas, I wonder how long our rituals will last.

-I should call my father, maybe there is a football or baseball game we can watch tonight.
+I should call my father.
+Maybe there is a football or baseball game we can watch tonight.